Emelie Petz: Early life

-Junior
+Junior gymnastics career

 2015–2016

 In 2015 Petz competed at her first German Junior National Championships where she placed first amongst the AK12 division.
 During event finals she placed first on uneven bars and balance beam, second on floor exercise behind Sidney Hayn and fourth on vault.
 In 2016 she once again competed at the German Junior National Championships where she placed first amongst the other thirteen year olds.
 Additionally she placed first on vault, second on uneven bars, third on balance beam, and fifth on floor exercise.
 In December 2016 she competed at the Voronin Cup where she was partnered with senior national team member Carina Kröll.
 They finished second behind the Russian pair of Lilia Akhaimova and Elena Eremina.
 Individually she finished fifth in the all-around, first on vault, fifth on uneven bars, and seventh on balance beam.

 2017

 In 2017 Petz competed at the German National Team Cup where she placed third in the all-around behind Tabea Alt and Pauline Schäfer.
 In June she competed at the German National Championships where she first in the all-around; during event finals she also won the gold medal on all four apparatuses.
 The following month she competed in a friendly meet again Italy, Great Britain, Switzerland, and France.
 She contributed towards Germany's fifth-place finish and placed eighth in the all-around.
 Petz was later selected to represent Germany at the 2017 European Youth Olympic Festival alongside Leonie Papke and Kim Ruoff where she contributed towards Germany's bronze place finish behind Russia and Italy.
 During the all-around final Petz finished in tenth place after falling on both uneven bars and balance beam.
 In the event finals Petz won the silver medal on floor exercise behind Ksenia Klimenko of Russia and placed fourth on vault, eighth on uneven bars, and sixth on balance beam.